-4. LONGER-TERM PROBLEMS
+4. STRUCTURAL AND ALLOCATION PROBLEMS

 Exchange rates are most often discussed within a short term horizon extending at most over a cycle.
-But there is also a very different type of long term exchange rate problem; which has not been discussed much, nor its structural impact on industry and on resource allocation fully assessed.
+But there is also a very different type of long term exchange rate problem, which has not been discussed much, nor its structural impact on industry and on resource allocation fully assessed.
 In the early seventies it was widely held that a country could support expansionary policies by a depreciating exchange rate.
-It was thought that, despite high inflation, such a country could not only sustain its exports and hence its employment by restoring the export industries' profit margins through devaluations, but it could also improve its industrial structure as the profits earned in the export sector would lead to investment.
+It was thought that, despite high inflation, such a country could not only sustain its exports and hence its employment through devaluations, but it could also improve its industrial structure as the profits earned in the export sector would lead to investment.